-- Arms: Can the person raise both arms and keep them there?
+- Arm weakness: Can the person raise both arms?

 - Speech problems: Can the person speak clearly and understand what you say?
-Is their speech slurred?

 Other symptoms of stroke

 The FAST test helps to spot the three most common symptoms of stroke.
 But there are other signs that you should always take seriously.
 These include: